ivanbgd/redis-server-rust/README.md

-# A Redis Clone Implementation in Rust
+# A Redis Server Implementation in Rust

 # Notes